IDIASLab/IFC2F/README.md

 ## Introduction

-We present IFC2F, an instance-wise dynamic joint feature selection and classification algorithm
+We present IFC2F, an instance-wise dynamic joint feature selection and classification algorithm.

+## Description

+The source code of IFC2F algorithm is being made available for review purposes as part of the following article: Liyanage, Yasitha Warahena, Zois, Daphney-Stavroula, and Chelmis, Charalampos.
+Instance-wise Dynamic Joint Feature Selection and Classification with Correlated
+Features.
+AAAI, 2021.

 ## Prerequisites